Eric Byrnes: Colorado Rockies (2005)

-Baltimore Orioles
+Baltimore Orioles (2005)

-A little over two weeks later, and a day before the trading deadline, on July 30, 2005, Byrnes was traded to the Baltimore Orioles for outfielder Larry Bigbie.
+On July 30, 2005, Byrnes was traded to the Baltimore Orioles for outfielder Larry Bigbie.
 On August 15, 2005, Byrnes and the Orioles traveled to Oakland, marking the first time Byrnes played against his former team.
-After struggling against right-handed pitchers, the Orioles benched Byrnes and questioned his ability to be an every-day player.
-In 52 games with the Orioles that season, Byrnes batted .192 with 7 doubles, 1 triple, 3 home runs, 11 RBI, and 3 stolen bases.
-In his combined totals that season between the Oakland Athletics, the Colorado Rockies, and the Orioles, Byrnes batted .231 with 22 doubles, 3 triples, 10 home runs, 35 RBI, and 5 stolen bases in 111 games.
+After struggling against right-handed pitchers, the Orioles benched Byrnes and questioned his ability to be an everyday player.
+In 52 games with the Orioles that season, Byrnes batted .192 with 7 doubles, 1 triple, 3 home runs, 11 RBIs, and 3 stolen bases.
+In his combined totals that season with Oakland, Colorado, and Baltimore, Byrnes batted .231 with 22 doubles, 3 triples, 10 home runs, 35 RBIs, and 5 stolen bases in 111 games.
+After the season, Byrnes elected free agency.